SFDO-Tooling/CumulusCI/docs/github_actions.rst

 .. admonition:: Advanced Note

-   These instructions connect sfdx to your Dev Hub using the standard Salesforce CLI connected app and a refresh token.
-It is also possible to authenticate sfdx using the ``force:auth:jwt:grant`` command with a custom connected app client id and private key.
+   These instructions connect ``sfdx`` to your Dev Hub using the standard Salesforce CLI Connected App and a refresh token.
+It is also possible to authenticate ``sfdx`` using the ``force:auth:jwt:grant`` command with a custom Connected App client id and private key.

 Your Secrets should look like this: